 Protect your family and pets from harmful tick & flea bites by applying pet-safe Cedarcide Original before outdoor activities.
 Need deep woods protection?
 Choose extra strength Tickshield (only for use on pets over 20 lbs.)

 Carpenter ants are among the largest ants in the United States, measuring up to 20 mm—or roughly ¾ of an inch.
 Most often black but sometimes red or yellow, carpenter ants live both indoors and outdoors, nesting inside moist, decaying wood (like old tree trunks, or rotting wooden boards in human structures).
+This can make it hard to get rid of carpenter ants.
 While they burrow and colonize inside wooden materials like termites, unlike termites, they do not consume wood.
 Instead, their diet is like that of other ants, consisting mostly of sweet foods and meats.

 Prevention is always the best form of pest control.
 Follow these simple guidelines to keep carpenter ants out of your home.